hazyion/Sokoban-solver/README.txt

 ####

 The game state should start at the first line.
-There should be a empty line between two levels.
+There should be an empty line between two levels.
 Make sure there are no unnecessary empty lines at the end of the file.
 Check levels folder for sample levels.